thindil/steamsky/bin/doc/MODDING.md

   automatic line wrap enabled, don't forget to fix it).

 ### Changing existing skills
-- You can change name of any existing skill, just remember, that forth skill is used by person who talk/trade in bases or with ships.
 - After change skill name, you been need to made proper changes in other game data files (recipes, items and this same file) if needed.
 - To change which attribute is assigned to selected skill, just enter new name